gpakosz/PPK_ASSERT/README.md

 - `WARNING <= level < DEBUG`: print the assertion message to `stderr`
-- `DEBUG <= level < ERROR`: print the assertion message to `stderr` and prompt the user for action
+- `DEBUG <= level < ERROR`: print the assertion message to `stderr` and prompt the user for action (disabled by default on iOS and Android)
 - `ERROR <= level < FATAL`: throw an `AssertionException`
 - `FATAL < level`: abort the program

+If you know you're going to launch your program from within a login shell session on iOS or Android (e.g. through SSH), define the `PEMPEK_ASSERT_DEFAULT_HANDLER_STDIN` preprocessor token.

 When prompting for user action, the default handler prints the following message on `stderr`:

     `Press (I)gnore / Ignore (F)orever / Ignore (A)ll / (D)ebug / A(b)ort:`

-And waits for input on `stdin` (except on iOS and Android platforms):
+And waits for input on `stdin`:

 - Ignore: ignore the current assertion
 - Ignore Forever: remember the file and line where the assertion fired and